mfroeh/Eule.py/README.md

 Diablo III Macro Collection

 ## Macros
-All Macros are sent directly to Diablo III without using your physical mouse or keyboard.
+All Macros are sent directly to Diablo III without using your physical mouse or keyboard.\
-This has numerous advantages, some of them beeing faster macro execution time, reliability and working without the Diablo III Window beeing in the Foreground.
+This has numerous advantages, some of them beeing faster macro execution time, reliability and working without the Diablo III Window beeing in the foreground.

 ## Setting Hotkeys
 Setting Hotkeys is done by